Historic Gateway to the Beautiful San Juan Mountains

 Anne Rapp

-Bears Ranch carries on a equestrian tradition that dates back almost 40 years.
+Bear’s Ranch continues an equestrian tradition that spans nearly 40 years.

-Anne Rapp pioneered Rapp Corral and the horseback trail system located at beautiful Haviland Lake and Chris Park just off HWY 550 North at 51 Haviland Lake Road, Durango, Colorado 81301.
+Anne Rapp pioneered Rapp Corral and the horseback trail system around beautiful Haviland Lake and Chris Park, located just off Highway 550 North at 51 Haviland Lake Road, Durango, Colorado 81301.

-Built in 1876, the Historic Animas Cañón Toll Road was the main supply route between Animas City (North of Durango) and Silverton during the development of mining camps in the surrounding region.
-The Historic Rico-to-Rockwood Animas Wagon Toll road passes through both Haviland and Chris Park Campgrounds, and is just a short walk or drive from Bears Ranch.
+Built in 1876, the Historic Animas Cañón Toll Road served as the main supply route between Animas City (north of Durango) and Silverton during the development of regional mining camps.
+The Rico-to-Rockwood Animas Wagon Toll Road, which passes through both Haviland and Chris Park Campgrounds, is just a short walk or drive from Bear’s Ranch.

-In 1881, the Denver and Rio Grande Western Railroad purchased the route along the Animas River and constructed a rail line from the newly established community of Durango to Silverton.
+From 1876 to 1881, the Animas-Silverton Wagon Road was the primary access route for miners and freighters, serving as a vital commerce lifeline for the area.
+In 1881, the Denver & Rio Grande Western Railroad purchased the route along the Animas River and built a rail line connecting Durango to Silverton.